isomerpages/nparks-gardening/page-index/hardscapes/_posts/2023-08-30-post-Staking.md

 <section>
 	<h4>Staking methods</h4>
 	<img title="A wooden plank being used as a remedial stake for a Lady's Finger plant.
 Photo by Jacqueline Chua." src="/images/Hardscapes/PXL_20230704_034628594.jpg">
 	<p><b>Remedial staking</b> is used to support plants that are already unstable, often due to etiolation, high winds, or accidental mechanical damage.
-Most remedial stakes are single pieces of wood, bamboo, or plastic, and are driven into the ground next to the plant.
-Sunflowers and Lady’s-fingers are some examples of plants that can become unsteady as they have heavy flowers and fruits, and thus often benefit from remedial staking.</p>
+Most remedial stakes are single pieces of wood, bamboo, or plastic, and are driven into the ground next to the plant. <a href="/page-idex/ornamental-plants/sunflower/">Sunflower</a> and <a href="/page-idex/edible-plants/ladys-finger/">Lady’s-finger are some examples of plants that can become unsteady as they have heavy flowers and fruits, and thus often benefit from remedial staking.</a></p><a href="/page-idex/edible-plants/ladys-finger/">
 	<img title="A cage stake in a large pot, supporting a single climbing plant.
 Photo by Jacqueline Chua." src="/images/Hardscapes/Trellis_JacChua.jpg">
 	<p><b>Cage staking</b> is where stakes are arranged around the plant like a cage.
 This can be done with a single piece of chicken wire, or made from wooden planks or bamboo.
 This staking method is sometimes also referred to as a square or ring trellis.
 Cage stakes are good for small growing areas as they keep the plant contained in a column, and are particularly useful for plants in large pots.
 Indeterminate tomatoes are usually grown in cage stakes.
 	<img title="Cucurbit plants supported by string stakes.
 Photo by Jacqueline Chua." src="/images/Hardscapes/stringtrellis_jacquelinechua.jpg">